 - His intro in the second one is even more violent, as he drives a needle into a man's sternum by slamming it in.
 He also outright admits that he lacks both a doctorate (of any kind) and a Medical License.
 That last one particularly grinds him because Doc Mercy, a psychotic murderous bandit, apparently still has a valid one.

 - The freeware Flash Dark Cut series features this trope as a deliberate Darker and Edgier version of Trauma Center.
 Pretty much every operation is a medieval, battlefield, or otherwise non-standard surgery center Played for Drama with lots of grit and blood and creepiness.

-- Fallout 3: When Vault 101's Mr. Handy is assigned to be the vault's doctor, he ends up amputating a patient's leg instead of treating their sprained big toe, killing her.
-In Point Lookout, the Lone Wanderer undergoes a lobotomy at the hands of a Back Alley Doctor while under the influence of psychedelics.
+- Fallout 3: When Vault 101's Mr. Handy is assigned to be the vault's doctor, he ends up amputating a patient's leg instead of treating her sprained big toe (on the opposite foot), killing her.
+In Point Lookout, the Lone Wanderer undergoes a lobotomy at the hands of a Back-Alley Doctor while under the influence of psychedelics.

 - While helping Argyll, the Boomers' doctor in Fallout: New Vegas, a low-Intelligence character has the option to "CHOP CHOP CHOP" a patient, which saves them through "dumb luck".